AndreyZakrevsky/TrainsTimetable/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Lab in courses .
+This project generates trains timetable randomly.
+Have used(React)

 ## Available Scripts